wthomson/FitHome-docs/RaspPi.md

 `sudo apt-get install git`

 # Enable Remote VS Code
+_NOTE: Remote VS Code [does not support the Rasp Pi Zero (or ZeroW)](https://github.com/microsoft/vscode-remote-release/issues/669)_

 YIPPEE!
 VS Code supports [remote development using SSH](https://code.visualstudio.com/docs/remote/ssh).
-By going through the steps to get this going, we can debug the Python apps running on the Rasp Pi through VS Code.
+We can debug the Python apps running on the Rasp Pi through VS Code.
 E-X-C-I-T-I-N-G!

 The first thing to do is set up the Rasp Pi for passwordless SSH access as described [in this blog post](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md).